 Towards the end of the year you can get in the Christmas spirit by visiting one of the numerous Christmas markets that take place in many of the villages.
-The one at Sarlat has an ice rink and lovely wooden chalets.
+The one at Sarlat usually has an ice rink and lovely wooden chalets.

 Whenever you decide to visit the Dordogne, you will probably find a festival in full swing.